 The specifics of any UL-TDOA positioning methods or techniques used to estimate the UE's location from these measurements are beyond the scope of this specification.

 In order to obtain uplink measurements, the TRPs need to know the characteristics of the SRS signal transmitted by the UE for the time period required to perform uplink measurement.
 These characteristics should be static over the periodic transmission of SRS during the uplink measurements.
 Hence, the LMF will indicate to the serving gNB the need to direct the UE to transmit SRS signals for uplink positioning.
+The LMF may request the serving gNB to direct the UE to transmit SRS signals using transmit frequency hopping by providing the serving gNB with the SRS frequency hopping configuration.
 It is up to the serving gNB to make the final decision on resources to be assigned and to communicate this SRS configuration information back to the LMF so that LMF can forward the SRS configuration to the TRPs.
 The gNB may decide (e.g., in case no resources are available) to configure no resources for the UE and report the empty resource configuration to the LMF.

 NOTE: UL-TDOA positioning with aperiodic or semi-persistent SRS is not supported for a U2N Remote UE.